Enhance Your Education

 Covers the language, literature, history, geography and economic development of Central America.

-- Costa Rica - Tropical Field Research
+- Costa Rica - "ACM Costa Rica: Field Research in the Environment, Social Sciences, & Humanities"

 Features biological and ecological study in a region with ten climate zones -- from tropical rain forest to temperate highlands -- within a day's travel of San José.